 - Pain behind the knee

 - An edema (collection of watery fluid) in the lower leg

 - Ulcers on the skin of the feet that don't heal

-Surgery is generally required.
-A surgeon will typically create a bypass around the area of the artery where the aneurysm is located.
-Carefully controlling high blood pressure — with medication, if necessary — is also an important part of treatment.
+Surgery is generally required to treat popliteal aneurysms.
+Your surgeon will typically create a bypass around the area of the artery where the aneurysm is located.

 It's important for you to carefully control high blood pressure with medication, if necessary.